-Court-Admissible DNA Testing
+Court Approved DNA Testing

-What goes into Court-Admissible DNA Testing?
+What goes into a Legal DNA Test?

 We’ll take a copy of your driver’s license or other accepted type of identity confirmation prior to collecting your sample.
 This has to be performed for every single individual involved.

-Witness and Collector
+2. Witness and Collector

 The witness can’t be associated with any household members involved.
 They often also serve as the sample collector whot swabs the inside of the cheek to obtain the DNA sample.
 You can’t offer the sample yourself as this is not considered “court-admissible.”

-Procedure of Assessment
+3. Procedure of Assessment

 We follow the proper procedures and paperwork to make sure the sample travels a certain path – ensuring nothing tampers with the test, and the sample is protected.
 The sample is recorded every step of the way.
 We also deliver notarized results directly to who needs them so that they can hold up in any legal situation.